no-gari/flutter_example9/README.md

 # BMI Calculator 💪

-for my personal flutter study
+for my personal flutter study/ for commit